larsbuch/sqlserverversioneddatabases/README.md

 * **Client modifiable data:** If you have data that goes to the client/mobile systems where the client should be able to modify the data.
 * **Two-way data replication:** Replication of data between systems with one as master.
-* Source for simplified change tracking on databases before Sql Server 2016
+* Source for simplified change tracking/audit on databases in Sql Server 2012

 ### Where it is not useful